-Targeted Radiopharmaceutical Therapy for Prostate Cancer
+Targeted Radiopharmaceutical Therapy for Prostate Cancer (Pluvicto)

 In PSMA-targeted therapy, a radiopharmaceutical is infused into the bloodstream through an IV.
 It seeks out and attaches to the PSMA protein on prostate cancer cells wherever they might be located throughout the body.
 It then delivers a microscopic amount of radiation directly to the prostate cancer cells, killing them with minimal harm to surrounding healthy tissue.